a-la/jsx/README.md

 ## Classes

 It's possible to make the transpiler extract property names and add them into the `className` property.
 If such property already exists, it will be updated.
 If it doesn't, it will be created.
 Moreover, when `prop2class` property is set, any property that starts with a capital letter will also be added to the class list.
+Finally, if you pass a rename map, the classes will be updated according to it.

 _The component to transpile:_